-We are committed to protecting the integrity of the FCS Program and the effectiveness of our operations by preventing, detecting and investigating fraud, waste and abuse.
+We are committed to protecting the integrity of our health care program and the effectiveness of our operations by preventing, detecting and investigating fraud, waste and abuse.
 Combating fraud, waste and abuse begins with knowledge and awareness.

-• Fraud: any type of intentional deception or misrepresentation made with the knowledge that the deception could result in some unauthorized benefit to the person committing it
+• Fraud: Any type of intentional deception or misrepresentation made with the knowledge that the deception could result in some unauthorized benefit to the person committing it --

-- or any other person; the attempt in itself is fraud, regardless of whether or not it is successful - Waste: includes overusing services, or other practices that, directly or indirectly, result in unnecessary costs; waste is generally not considered to be driven by intentional actions, but rather occurs when resources are misused - Abuse: when providers or suppliers do not follow good practices resulting in unnecessary or excessive costs, incorrect payment, misuse of codes, or services that are not necessary
+- or any other person.
+This includes any act that constitutes fraud under applicable Federal or State law. - Waste: Includes overusing services, or other practices that, directly or indirectly, result in excessive costs.
+Waste is generally not considered to be driven by intentional actions, but rather occurs when resources are misused. - Abuse: behaviors that are inconsistent with sound financial, business and medical practices and result in unnecessary costs and payments for services that are not medically necessary or fail to meet professionally recognized standards for health care.
+This includes any member actions that result in unnecessary costs.